 Let’s compare the prices again during the Check-out:

 Now can you see the difference? it’s 63 Cents cheaper!
-And that’s an item with a low price.
-You can save a lot money with these tables.
+And that’s an item at a low price.
+You can save a lot of money with these tables.

 Now let’s take a look at the shipping times that might change between sellers.
 In this case, there are a few that offers prime conditions, but most are showing a delay in shipping time.
 This includes the default one that would have been used without checking the table.
 Look for the Price + Shipping column:

 This can be crucial.
 If you had your shipping policy set to 2-3 handling days and you ordered from the default seller that will ship in about 4-5 days, it will hurt your seller rating on eBay.
 Why?
 Because items will be delivered later than expected.

 All four sellers offered the item at the same price – but only one of them was able to deliver it on time.

 You can also find these tables on Walmart and almost every retailer that offers a selling platform.
 In this case, I found an item that showed a price of 99$ and free shipping on the main selling page, But when I scrolled down I saw that this is not the cheapest price available – So I clicked on the link to ‘Compare all 3 sellers’ and found this:

 Imagine my surprise when I saw that it’s being sold & shipped directly by Walmart for just 64.99$, A whopping 34.01 Dollar difference (Not including Taxes).